Couple Shares 5 Tips On How To Pay Off Your Mortgage In 5 Years

 Have Fun

-This is an odd suggestion considering the couple cut out unnecessary expenses, but Andy stresses that the pair still wanted to live a life while saving money to pay off the mortgage.
+Considering the couple cut out unnecessary expenses, this is an odd suggestion, but Andy stresses that the pair still wanted to live a life while saving money to pay off the mortgage.

 “The last thing we wanted to be was ‘house rich and life poor.’
 I can accurately say we still had fun during the mortgage payoff process.
 I think Nicole would agree.
 Everyone defines fun differently.
 For us, it meant things like: Having themed birthday parties for our kids, spending time together for a date night, and going to Detroit Lions games (more torture than fun, really).”